 What is the DGA’s Low Budget Sideletter?

-This agreement clearly defines how a film will be categorized for residual payment purposes before production even starts.
-This is important because it has become increasingly difficult for an independent producer to determine what the primary release platform — theatrical, home video/DVD, etc. — will be for a particular film until it is completed and screened for potential distributors.
+This Agreement clearly defines how a film will be categorized for residual payment purposes before production even starts.
+This is important because it has become increasingly difficult for an independent producer to determine what the primary release platform — theatrical, home video/DVD/new media, etc. — will be for a particular film until it is completed and screened for potential distributors.

-“Our Low Budget Sideletter is remarkably flexible, particularly at the lowest tiers,” says DGA Associate National Executive Director/Western Executive Director G. Bryan Unger.
-“We think it is a good deal for producers and our members, as well as a great way to bring new directors into the family.
-Our goal is to make the LBSL a realistic option for films of any budget.
+“Our Low Budget Agreement is remarkably flexible, particularly at the lowest tiers,” says DGA Western Executive Director G. Bryan Unger.
+“We think the LBA is a good deal for producers and our members, as well as a great way to bring new directors into the family.
+Our goal is to make the LBA a realistic option for films of any budget.
 One call to the DGA can clear up many misconceptions and provide information on how the Guild can be an ally in getting your film made.”

-Another advantage of working under a DGA agreement is the talented DGA UPMs and ADs who can help you bring your project in on time and under budget.
-And we have DGA members local to shooting locations across the country who will not only save you money on travel and accommodations, but will also help you qualify for state incentives.
+Another advantage of working under a DGA Agreement is the talented DGA UPMs and ADs who can help you bring your project in on time and under budget.
+And we have DGA members local to shooting locations around the world who will not only save you money on travel and accommodations, but will also help you qualify for regional tax incentives.